-Proportionality level SYSC 19A.3.12R remuneration committee?
+Proportionality level Remuneration 7.4 remuneration committee?
 Proportionality level one A remuneration committee should be established.
 Proportionality level two A remuneration committee should be established.
 Proportionality level three It would be desirable for such a remuneration committee to be established, and we would normally expect larger proportionality level three firms to do so.
 But we accept that it may be appropriate for the governing body of the firm to act as the remuneration committee.

-Subsidiaries of overseas groups/third-country BIPRU firms
+Subsidiaries of overseas groups/third country CRR firms

-- 44. This guidance relates, broadly speaking, to a Remuneration Code firm which is a third-country BIPRU firm, or a BIPRU firm that is part of a group not subject to consolidated supervision by the PRA. - 45.
-We accept that it may be possible for certain such firms to justify on the ground of proportionality not establishing under SYSC 19A.3.12R at solo level a remuneration committee of the Remuneration Code firm.
-However, in such circumstances it would be necessary to show how the functions which would otherwise have been performed by such a remuneration committee would be discharged with sufficient authority, and with sufficient independence from those performing executive functions within the firm.
-Where, for example, members of the governing body of the firm acted together with a group remuneration committee to discharge these functions, we would expect as a minimum to be satisfied that the operational arrangements ensured sufficient independence from those performing executive functions at Remuneration Code firm or group level, and allowed the governing body of the firm to exercise sufficient authority in relation to the Remuneration Code firm.
+- 44. This guidance relates, broadly speaking, to a firm which is subject to the Remuneration Part and which is a third country CRR firm, or a CRR firm that is part of a group not subject to consolidated supervision by the PRA. - 45.
+We accept that it may be possible for certain such firms to justify on the ground of proportionality not establishing under Remuneration 7.4 at solo level a remuneration committee of the firm subject to the Remuneration Part.
+However, in such circumstances it would be necessary to show how the functions which would otherwise have been performed by such a remuneration committee would be discharged with sufficient authority and with sufficient independence from those performing executive functions within the firm.
+Where, for example, members of the governing body of the firm acted together with a group remuneration committee to discharge these functions, we would expect as a minimum to be satisfied that the operational arrangements ensured sufficient independence from those performing executive functions at the level of the firm subject to the Remuneration Part or at group level, and allowed the governing body of the firm to exercise sufficient authority in relation to the firm subject to the Remuneration Part.